 1. Request a Referral for Evaluation

 Anyone, including a parent or guardian, can refer a student for evaluation.
 A Section 504 referral should be in writing and ask that the school evaluate whether or not a student has a disability and needs accommodations, aids, and services.
-Referral forms can be found online at www.iowacityschols.org on the Student Services Department page, select 504 Accommodation Information.
-Forms are also available at each school building.
+Fill out a 504 Referral Form online or you can find this form at any school building.

 2. 504 Team Evaluates

 First, the 504 team gathers and analyzes data about the student’s condition.
 Evaluation data should come from a variety of sources.
 Grades, test scores, attendance, health room visits, parent and student input, teacher observations, medical or psychological evaluations, special education data, and medical information are just a few examples.

 The 504 team should collect data that answers these two questions:

 - Does the student have an impairment or disability that substantially limits one or more major life activity?

 - If so, what accommodations does the student need to access and benefit from their education?

 The school must have consent from a parent or guardian before the evaluation begins.
 Without consent, a 504 team cannot evaluate a student or continue the 504 process.